HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment2/assignment2-student-instructions.md

 # Assignment 2 (preview)

-### 1. Go into the #2-paper-summary, pop open a `/chat` and talk to the bot about some paper or another on any topic that you are interested in (i.e. roughly related to your hypothetical capstone topic)
+### 1. Go into the #2-paper-summary-extraction channel, pop open a `/chat` and talk to the bot about some paper or another on any topic that you are interested in (i.e. roughly related to your hypothetical capstone topic)

-### 2. Be sure to copy-paste  the **full citation**  in the chat somewhere.
+### 2. Be sure to copy-paste  the **full citation** (it should have either a `doi` or `PMID` in it)  in the chat somewhere.
 You can also copy-paste the paper abstract as well to kickstart things.

 ### 3. Once you've had a bit of a chat about it, copy the prompt I put in the top of that channel into your chat and see what it produces (Tweak the prompt as needed to get the results you want!)